wiktoriaa/RE-for-beginners/README.md

 I'm writing for beginners, after all, so beginners' opinions and comments are crucial for my job.

 Want to translate this book into some other language?
 Read [here](https://github.com/dennis714/RE-for-beginners/blob/master/Translation.md).

-It's also possible to build your own version of book, see the [HACKING.md](https://github.com/dennis714/RE-for-beginners/blob/master/HACKING.md) file.